 Subject code: MA5810:03

-This subject will provide students with a range of widely used algorithms and techniques to automatically extract patterns from data.
-Students will learn a range of classic yet powerful and often applied techniques for the most common descriptive and predictive tasks in data mining, including clustering, outlier detection, and classification.
-The algorithms and techniques will be studied both at the conceptual as well as at the practical levels.
-Software packages will be adopted for hands-on data mining in real data sets.
+This subject will provide you with a range of widely used algorithms and techniques to automatically extract patterns and models from data.
+You will learn classic techniques for the most common descriptive and predictive tasks in data mining, including clustering, outlier detection, and classification.
+The algorithms and techniques will be studied both at the conceptual, as well as at the practical levels.
+A software package will be adopted for hands-on data mining in real data sets.

 Assessment for this course will occur at various times across the seven-week study period.
 Tasks may include online quizzes, discussion board activity, portfolio development, case studies, reflection, literature reviews presentations and reports.Feedback will be provided to you throughout the study period as well as a final grade at the conclusion of the study period.